verylowpower/verylowpower/README.md

 Passionate about 2D game development with Unity and C#.
 Experienced in gameplay, AI, and pixel art using Aseprite.

-Some art from past project:
+Some of my past pixel art work:

 ![Terraria](terraria5.png)